ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ##### Timer trigger
 Use the timer trigger (`"on": "timer"`) to fire a request on a regular time interval.
 Use `timerSpec` to control when this will fire:
   - `timerSpec` Specification for triggers of type `timer`.
-The timer will trigger immediately (by default, can be unset) and then at a specified interval thereafter.
+The unless a `startSpec` is specified, the timer will trigger immediately (by default, can be unset) and then at a specified interval thereafter.
     - `interval` Length of the timer interval, in seconds.
     - `maxTimerLength` Maximum duration for which the timer will fire, in seconds.
     - `immediate` trigger timer immediately or not.
 Boolean, defaults to true